 The review recommends using weight loss to help mitigate these factors through what is known as a hypocaloric diet.
 In this case, “hypocaloric” refers to weight loss driven solely by consuming a smaller number of calories, rather than by exercise, surgery or changing nutrient portions, such as carbohydrates.

-“Weight loss will undoubtedly help your heart, but we certainly know that it can help your psoriasis too,” says Mark Lebwohl, M.D., a member of NPF’s medical board and co-author on the paper.
+“Weight loss will undoubtedly help your heart, but we certainly know that it can help your psoriasis too,” says Mark Lebwohl, M.D., a member of the NPF medical board and co-author on the paper.

 Of all the non-medical interventions overweight or obese people can receive, researchers gave evidence for hypocaloric diets their highest grade.
 Data on how weight loss affects people with a healthy weight, though, remains lacking.